 Angelita graduated from the University of Washington and also completed law school at the University of Washington School of Law.
 In addition to practicing law, she is currently pursuing a PhD in Political Science with a research focus on immigration law and policy.
 She has taught courses on Legal Processes and has lectured on special topics in immigration law and policy.

-- BA, JD, & PhD candidate: University of Washington
+- PhD candidate: University of Oregon

 - Washington State Bar Association

 - Latino/a Educational Achievement Project (LEAP) Advisory, Board Member

 - Citizenship and Immigration Clinic at Chugh, LLP

 - WSBA Pro-bono Publico Award 2014-2015